DimitarAtanassov/PatientRegistrationService/README.md

 1. Use the provided API endpoints to create, update, and delete patients.
 2. Utilize Postman or any similar tool to manually test each endpoint.
-3. Review the custom error handling by sending requests with invalid data (e.g., invalid `Diagnosis` values).
-4. Access the codebase to understand the implementation details of the service.
+3. Access the codebase to understand the implementation details of the service.

 ### Code Access